SaNuelson/UniStuff/NTIN066 - datovky/notes.md

 - split matrix to $d \times d$ tiles, possibly rectangular
 - we get $\lceil N/d \rceil^2 \le (N/d + 1)^2 \in O(N^2/d^2 + 1)$ tiles
 - if $N$ divisible by $B$, we can align matrix to block, so every row starts with new block
-- if we set $d = B$, each row of block is contained in a block too, meaning we could process tile in $O(B)$ I/O ops for large enough cache
+- if we set $d = B$, each row of block is contained in a block too, meaning we could process tile in $O(B)$ read ops for large enough cache
 - for $N^2/B^2$ blocks that means $O(N^2/B)$ reads

 Requirements: